|

 Enter the user's login name and complete the security options per your corporate environment.

-For all users - you will need to grant permissions to the databases that you just mounted.
+For all users - you will need to grant permissions to the databases that you just attached.

 --Select the User Mapping's page